FedCau: A Proactive Stop Policy for Communication and Computation Efficient Federated Learning: Introduction

-In this paper, we address the problem of distributed optimization for ML tasks over a wireless communication network, where the computations and communications must necessarily be efficient.
-We call such problem ``ML over networks'' (MLoNs).
-Specifically, our MLoN is defined as follows: We have a star network topology where a master node owns the ML model and a set of distributed worker nodes $[N]$ own the data.
-The ML problem consists in optimizing a finite sum of $N$ differentiable functions $f_i$, $i \in [N]$, which take inputs from $\R^d$ for some positive $d$ and give their outputs in $ \R $, i.e., $\{f_{i}: \R^d \mapsto \R\}_{i \in [N]}$ with corresponding gradients $\{\nabla f_{i}: \R^d \mapsto \R^d\}_{i \in [N]}$.
-This problem is widely used in ML training~\cite{Bottou2018SIAM}.
-The common solution to such problem involves an iterative procedure wherein at iteration $k$, worker nodes have to find the gradients $\{\nabla f_i(\bw_k)\}_i$ at parameter $\bw_k$, send them back to a central controller (master node).
-Then, the master node updates the model parameters to $\bw_{k+1}$ and broadcasts it to all the nodes so they can start the next iteration~\cite{konevcny2016federated}.
-However, every iteration of these algorithms imposes some costs (e.g., computation, privacy, latency, or energy).
-Distributed optimization algorithms substantially alleviates computation and privacy by allowing parallel computing at worker nodes over their local private data~\cite{johnson2013accelerating, konevcny2016federated, Bottou2018SIAM}.
-However, they introduce a communication cost: parameter and gradient vectors should be exchanged among the master and the worker nodes to run a new iteration.
-As we show throughout this paper, the communication cost can be orders of magnitude larger than the computational costs.
+One of these prominent algorithms is Federated Learning~(FL), which is a new machine learning paradigm where each individual worker has to contribute to the learning process without sharing their own data with other workers and the master node.
+Specifically, FL methods refer to a class of privacy-preserving distributed learning algorithms in which individual workers $[M]$ execute some local iterations and share only their parameters, with a central controller for global model aggregation~\cite{kairouz2019advances}.
+The FL problem consists in optimizing a finite sum of $M$ differentiable functions $f_j$, $j \in [M]$, which take inputs from $\R^d$ for some positive $d$ and give their outputs in $ \R $, i.e., $\{f_{j}: \R^d \mapsto \R\}_{j \in [M]}$ with corresponding local parameters $\{\bw^{j} \in \R^d\}_{j \in [M]}$.
+The common solution to such a problem involves an iterative procedure wherein at each global communication iteration $k$, workers have to find the local parameter $\{\bw_k^{j} \}_{j \in [M]}$ and upload them to a central controller.
+Then, the master node updates the model parameters as $\bw_{k+1}$ and broadcasts it to all the nodes to start the next iteration~\cite{konevcny2016federated}.